slatron/slatron.github.io/_posts/2021-03-12-walk-unafraid-1.md

 date: 2021-03-12
 tags: rem-project
 category: music
-desc: on up
+desc: a new up
 permalink: walk-unafraid-1.html
 video: https://www.youtube.com/watch?v=W-qENGh33F4
 final_mix: https://drive.google.com/file/d/1WEyC_ld3Lq1_NO62ZJaOFveLWcI4PXN5/view?usp=sharing
 ---

 ### Meditations On Up
-Up is [one of my top 5 REM albums](https://slatron.github.io/comics/rem-rank.html){:target="_blank"}.
+Up is [in my top 5 REM albums](https://slatron.github.io/comics/rem-rank.html){:target="_blank"}.
 This is despite my not liking it at the time.
 That and I think that its one of the worst sequenced albums of all time.

 I never listened much to Up until my recent re-evaluation of their latet period in 2017.
 I'm not sure what led me back to REM, but what I found was several of my new all-time favorite REM songs.
 Up especially captured me.
 BUt it was so tough to get into.
 Each song feels like a jarring change from the last.
 And the last few songs always blend togetether for me to nothing.
 It was only until I was constantly going back to these as individual tracks that I realized how great most of these songs are.
 "Sad Professor", "Hope", "Walk Unafraid" and "At My Most Beautiful" would all be in my top 20 songs list if I ever made one.
 No other REM album is represented as much in this project.